telerik/winforms-docs/map/features/legend.md

 ---
 title: Legend
 page_title: Legend | RadMap
-description: The __RadMap__ control allows displaying a legend for a particular layer.
+description: The RadMap control introduces the MapLegendElement object.
+It allows you to display a legend for a particular layer inside the control.
-slug: winforms/map/features/scale-indicators
+slug: winforms/map/features/legend
 tags: map, features, legend
 published: True
 position: 4